swyroc/kubernetes-entry/theory/t01-why-u-need-k8s.md

 # High-level Architecture Design

-If container orchestration tool wants to do the high-level management, then from the top there should have many instructions to define something.
+If container orchestration tool wants to do the high-level management, then from the top there should has many instructions to define something.

 * There should has a configuration file tells tool the detail of the container management.
 * The configuration file lists all the necessary factors that tool needs to do the control and management.